Sandra Bell29 Jul 2024

 Conclusions

-Although there are some great examples of action that we can point to, it’s clear that overall progress so far is too slow, and devolved authorities must ramp up action using the powers and resources they’ve been granted.
+Although there are some great examples of action that we can point to, it’s clear that overall progress so far is too slow, and devolved authorities must ramp up action using the powers and resources they’ve already been granted.
 They also need to get better at engaging their communities in shaping plans for their areas.

-There may be nervousness among devolved authorities about a statutory climate duty, and it certainly needs to be backed with long-term funding.
-Setting clear outcomes for climate and nature in devolution deals should liberate mayors and devolved authorities to decide, with their communities, how best to achieve their contribution to climate and nature targets, without national government needing to approve a grass roof on a bus stop.
+There are promising signals from the new government that local authorities and their communities will have more genuine powerto act withpout this level of scrutiny - time will tell.
+It's not yet clear how local government funding may be reformed but it's essential that there's proper investment in local delivery of climate action - from being able to roll out retrofit programmes to improving local bus services.
+Setting clear outcomes for climate and nature in devolution deals should liberate mayors and devolved authorities to decide, with their communities, how best to achieve their contribution to tragets for both, without national government needing to approve a grass rook on a bus stop.

 Annex 1: devolution deal explainer